-Dedicated Traffic Defense Attorney Represents Clients Accused of Traffic Offenses in Burlington County and Mercer County, New Jersey
+Dedicated Traffic Defense Attorneys Represent Clients Accused of Traffic Offenses in Middlesex County and Mercer County, New Jersey

 Although traffic violations are generally very minor offenses in the grand scheme of the New Jersey justice system, it is important to take these citations seriously and consider the potential long-term effects of multiple violations.
 It may seem that retaining an attorney to provide legal counsel and defense following receipt of a traffic citation is not important, but traffic violations in New Jersey can actually have far-reaching and potentially unanticipated consequences.
 Challenging a traffic violation in court can be important in order to prevent detrimental consequences, which can be compounded over time.
 In these cases, an attorney with experience and skill in defending individuals who have been accused of a traffic violation can be a valuable asset.

-At the Law Offices of Lauren E. Scardella, I understand how confusing it can be to navigate the legal system when you have been issued a traffic ticket.
+At Aydelotte & Scardella Law LLC, we understand how confusing it can be to navigate the legal system when you have been issued a traffic ticket.
 In many cases, it can be difficult to determine how to even challenge a citation for a traffic violation.
 A knowledgeable Robbinsville traffic violations attorney can help guide you through the process, as well as explain the potential consequences of choosing not to contest a traffic violation.

 Traffic Tickets in Mercer County, New Jersey

-South Jersey traffic defense lawyer Lauren Scardella can also help you minimize some of the consequences of a traffic ticket in NJ, including:
+The South Jersey traffic defense lawyers at Aydelotte & Scardella Law LLC can also help you minimize some of the consequences of a traffic ticket in NJ, including:

 An Attorney Can Help Remove Points for New Jersey Traffic Violations